Proven effectiveness

 CBD and Sleep: Randomized, Double-Blind, Placebo-Controlled Study.
 8 Weeks

-Results: Participants receiving CBD showed significant improvement in sleep quality compared to the placebo group.
+Results: Participants who received CBD showed a significant improvement in sleep quality compared to the placebo group.

-The study showed a significant increase of 79.2% in sleep quality perception scores.
+The study showed a significant 79.2% increase in perceived sleep quality scores.

-Results: Of the 103 patients included, 72 had primary concerns regarding anxiety or sleep.
+Results: Of the 103 patients included, 72 had primary concerns about anxiety or sleep.

 Anxiety scores decreased in 79.2% of patients within the first month.

-Sleep scores also showed improvement in 66.7% of patients within the first month.
+Sleep scores also showed improvement in 66.7% of patients during the first month.

 Cannabidiol in Anxiety and Sleep: A Large Case Series